-- (a) A permit under this rule is required for: - (1) Surface soil disturbance or removal of vegetative cover on one acre or more of land: - (2) Surface soil disturbance or removal of vegetative cover on 10,000 square feet or more of land, if any part of the disturbed area is within 300 feet of and drains to a lake, stream, wetland or public drainage system; or - (3) Any land-disturbing activity that requires a District permit under a rule other than Rule D. - (b) A person disturbing surface soils or removing vegetative cover on more than 5,000 square feet of land, or stockpiling on-site more than fifty (50) cubic yards of earth or other erodible material, but not requiring a permit under the criteria of this rule, must submit a notice in advance of disturbance on a form provided by the District and conform the activity to standard best practices established by and available from the District. - (c) Rule D does not apply to normal farming practices that are part of an ongoing farming operation. - (d) Rule D does not apply to milling, reclaiming or overlay of paved surfaces that does not expose underlying soils. - 3.
-DESIGN CRITERIA FOR EROSION CONTROL PLANS.
-The applicant must prepare and receive District approval of an Erosion and Sediment Control that meets the following criteria: - (a) For projects disturbing more than ten acres, compliance with the standards of Rule C, subsections 7(a) and (b) must be demonstrated. - (b) Natural project site topography and soil conditions must be specifically addressed to reduce erosion and sedimentation during construction and after project completion. - (c) Site erosion and sediment control practices must be consistent with the Minnesota Pollution Control Agency document "Protecting Water Quality in Urban Areas" (1994), as amended, and District-specific written design guidance and be sufficient to retain sediment on-site. - (d) The project must be phased to minimize disturbed areas and removal of existing vegetation, until it is necessary for project progress. - (e) The District may require additional erosion and sediment control measures on areas with a slope to a sensitive, impaired or special water body, stream, public drainage system or wetland to assure retention of sediment on-site. - (f) The plan must include conditions adequate to protect facilities to be used for postconstruction stormwater infiltration.
+- (a) A permit under this rule is required for: - (1) Surface soil disturbance or removal of vegetative cover on one acre or more of land: - Surface soil disturbance or removal of vegetative cover on 10,000 square feet or more of land, if any part of the disturbed area is within 300 feet of and drains to a lake, stream, wetland or public drainage system; or - (3) Any land-disturbing activity that requires a District permit under a rule other than Rule D. - (b) A person disturbing surface soils or removing vegetative cover on more than 5,000 square feet of land, or stockpiling on-site more than fifty (50) cubic yards of earth or other erodible material, but not requiring a permit under the criteria of this rule, must submit a notice in advance of disturbance on a form provided by the District and conform the activity to standard best practices established by and available from the District. - (c) Rule D does not apply to normal farming practices that are part of an ongoing farming operation. - (d) Rule D does not apply to milling, reclaiming or overlay of paved surfaces that does not expose underlying soils. - (e) A permit is not required under this rule to maintain remove sediment from an existing constructed stormwater management basin.
+However, a Nnotice of lintent shall must be filed with the District prior to initiating the work.

+(d)(f)

+- 3. DESIGN CRITERIA FOR EROSION CONTROL PLANS.
+The applicant must prepare and receive District approval of an Erosion and Sediment Control that meets the following criteria: - (a) For projects disturbing more than ten acres, compliance with the standards of Rule C, subsections 7(a) and (b) must be demonstrated. - (b) Natural project site topography and soil conditions must be specifically addressed to reduce erosion and sedimentation during construction and after project completion. - (c) Site erosion and sediment control practices must be consistent with the Minnesota <a href="Stormwater Manual Pollution Control Agency document "Protecting Water Quality in Urban Areas" (1994), as amended, and District-specific written design guidance and be sufficient to retain sediment on-site. - (d) The project must be phased to minimize disturbed areas and removal of existing vegetation, until it is necessary for project progress. - (e) The District may require additional erosion and sediment control measures on areas with a

+- slope to a sensitive, impaired or special water body, stream, public drainage system or wetland to assure retention of sediment on-site. - (f) The plan must include conditions adequate to protect facilities to be used for post-construction stormwater infiltration.